M-BEDH/UploadVideo/README.md

-Select and inssert video - supabase
+Select and insert video - supabase